How you can be involved in refreshing The New Zealand Curriculum

 They don’t do this alone, however, and work with our other advisory and reference groups who are already working hard across a range of pathways and curriculum priorities, including the refresh of The New Zealand Curriculum.

-This group of around 65 people provides diverse perspectives and feedback on design, development, and implementation of the refreshed curriculum, as well as on wider initiatives to support teaching and learning.
+This group serves as a central touchpoint for guidance on the design, development, and implementation of the refreshed New Zealand curriculum as well as wider initiatives to support teaching and learning.

 Our writing groups

-The group is a mix of primary and secondary teachers and leaders along with providers of PLD and initial teacher education.
+The group is a mix of primary and secondary teachers and leaders along with providers of professional learning and developent (PLD) and initial teacher education.
 Some come with strong mātauranga Māori, others strong knowledge of Māori and Pacific students succeeding as Māori and Pacific people.